clh910936/slogo/doc/API_REVIEW_clh87_ht114.md

 Additionally, we have a method to add a new element to the GUI.
 If new features are added during Sprint 2, it will be possible to create a new class for that element and then simply call the addElement() method to
 * ht114:
 I am planning to implement the JavaFX TabPane feature and create a TurtleFactory class, which provides the interface for creating multiple TurtleViews on the front end.
 This might not be a must in the first sprint, but will provide enough flexibility for implementing extra feature in the long run.
 Additionally, we have separate executioner classes on the back end for handling different types of commands.
-As the front end consists of several separate components (FrontInternal.Console, TurtleView, VariablePane, etc.), the external API of View component will provide channels for executioner classes to communicate with each of the front-end classes separately (TurtleView.setX(), VariablePane.addVariable(), etc).
+As the front end consists of several separate components (FrontInternal.Components.Console, TurtleView, VariablePane, etc.), the external API of View component will provide channels for executioner classes to communicate with each of the front-end classes separately (TurtleView.setX(), VariablePane.addVariable(), etc).

 #### How is your API/design encapsulating your implementation decisions?
 * clh87: